mloning/website/content/posts/job-interviewing.md

 - [https://interviewing.io/blog/sabotage-salary-negotiation-before-even-start](https://interviewing.io/blog/sabotage-salary-negotiation-before-even-start)
 - [https://haseebq.com/my-ten-rules-for-negotiating-a-job-offer/](https://haseebq.com/my-ten-rules-for-negotiating-a-job-offer/)

-Until you’re ready to negotiate, your default mode should be “passive information gathering.”
+Until you’re ready to negotiate, your default mode should be "passive information gathering."

 - Be polite and gracious to a fault.
 If it’s an offer call, thank them for the work they did to put your offer together and for advocating for you.
 If it’s earlier in the process, thank them for their help so far.
 - Express genuine enthusiasm.
 If it’s an early call, express excitement about the company or the interview process if there’s something idiosyncratically cool about it.
 If it’s an offer call, express excitement for the team, the projects, the hiring manager, whatever it is.
 And be genuine.
 Every offer will have something exciting about it.